charbelsako/pacman/README.md

 # Pacman GAME AI

+> Disclaimer i did not make any of the files in the lib/ folder.

 This game was primarily made just to work with algorithms and not to actually make a game.

 * A* pathfinding algorithm